RianNegreiros/DotNetChatBot/README.md

   - `AddSwaggerExtension`: This extension adds Swagger/OpenAPI support to the project.

   - `AddCorsExtension`: This extension adds CORS policy to the project.
-By default, it allows GET requests from `http://localhost:3000` and `http://client:3000`(If running on Docker).
+By default, it allows POST requests from `http://localhost:3000`.

   - `AddHealthChecksExtension`: This extension adds health checks to the project.
 It includes a custom health check for the Google API.